 - Later, Paul would organize a special collection to meet their needs, as a symbol of Gentile love and appreciation for their Jewish Christian brothers.
 (See 1 Corinthians 16, Romans 15, 2 Corinthians 8-9.)

-- However, despite his progress is building bridges between Jews and Gentiles (see Acts 10-11), Peter took a step backwards at Antioch, and was challenged publicly by Paul (v.11)
+- However, despite his progress in building bridges between Jews and Gentiles (see Acts 10-11), Peter took a step backwards at Antioch, and was challenged publicly by Paul (v.11)

-- Under the old law, kosher laws naturally led to Jews eating separately from Gentiles.
+- Under the Torah, the kosher laws of Leviticus naturally led to Jews eating separately from Gentiles.

-- Many, many early Christians came from a Jewish backgronud and continued to observe kashrut.
+- Many, many early Christians came from a Jewish background and continued to observe kashrut.

-- Things became tense when the Zealots embarked on a campaign to observe Torah.
+- Things became tense when Pharisees and Zealots embarked on a campaign to enforce Torah.
 This Jewish reform movement seems to have spilled over into the church in the circumcision party (see Acts 15; 1 Timothy 1; Titus 1).

 - When those of the circumcision faction (Judaizers) saw Peter eating with Gentile Christians -- not holding to kashrut -- they influenced him to distance himself from these Gentile believers.
 Even Barnabas, the bridge-builder par excellence, was led astray--perhaps out of a misguided sympathy for the Jerusalem church.

 - Paul rightly saw that the freedom of the gospel was at stake, and accordingly publicly challenged the prince of the apostles!
 Fortunately, Peter backed down, nor did he hold it against Paul (see 2 Peter 3:15).